 Do I Need to Fast Before a TSH Test?

-Fasting isn’t necessary before a TSH test.
+Fasting isn’t necessary before thyroid testing.
 However, if your healthcare provider has ordered additional tests from the same blood sample, they may ask you to stick to a clear diet for 8 to 12 hours.
 Always follow the recommendations of your healthcare provider to ensure accurate test results.

 If you have a lab order from your healthcare provider for thyroid blood tests, Scarlet® can help.
-A Scarlet Health Professional will visit you at your home or workplace, complete the blood draw, and deliver the sample to BioReference Laboratories for testing.
+A Scarlet Health Professional will visit you at your home or workplace, complete the blood draw, and deliver the sample to BioReference Laboratories for testing in order to determine whether or not you have normal TSH levels.